 - (a) The license shall ensure that all transportation provided for children in their care is provided in vehicles that are in safe operating condition and that drivers comply with all applicable laws.
-(Continued) - (d) The licensee and his/her staff are prohibited from smoking a tobacco product, or permitting any person from smoking a tobacco product pipe, eigar or eigarette containing tobacco or any other plant in a motor vehicle that is regularly used to transport children, regardless of when the minor children are present.
+(Continued) - (d) The licensee and his/her staff are prohibited from smoking, or permitting any person from smoking a pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is used to transport children, regardless of when the minor-children are present.
 This prohibition applies when the motor vehicle is moving or at rest.
-Smoking has the same meaning as in subdivision (c) of Section 22950.5 of the Business and Professions Code, and tobacco product means a product or device as defined in subdivision (d) of Section 22950.5 of the Business and Professions Code.